DFA Rugby World Cup 2019

 Follow our travel advice

 We strongly recommend you take the time to read it before travelling to Japan for the Rugby World Cup.
-You should also use the ‘Alert Me’ feature so you can receive push notifications to your phone in the event of a natural disaster or other crisis.
+You should also use the ‘Alert Me’ feature on the TravelWise app so you can receive push notifications to your phone in the event of a natural disaster or other crisis.

 Download the app

-If you want to get to know the venues for the Rugby World Cup, or even some ideas of what to get up to when you’re in Japan, you can visit the Government of Japan’s dedicated website.
+If you want to get to know the venues for the Rugby World Cup, or even some ideas of what to get up to when you’re in Japan, you can visit the Government of Japan’s dedicated website and the official Rugby World Cup website.

 If your passport has expired, the fastest and easiest way to renew is by using the online Passport Renewal Service.